Bel-Air (TV series)

 Bel-Air is an American drama television series developed by Morgan Cooper, Malcolm Spellman, TJ Brady, and Rasheed Newson.
-It is a reimagined version of the sitcom The Fresh Prince of Bel-Air and is based on Cooper's short fan film of the same name.
+It is a reimagined version of the sitcom The Fresh Prince of Bel-Air and is based on Cooper's short fan film of the same title.
 It stars Jabari Banks, Adrian Holmes, Cassandra Freeman, Olly Sholotan, Coco Jones, Akira Akbar, Jimmy Akingbola, Jordan L. Jones, and Simone Joy Jones.
 The series premiered on Peacock on February 13, 2022.
 The second season was released on February 23, 2023.
-In March 2023, the series was renewed for a third season.
+In March 2023, the series was renewed for a third season which premiered on August 15, 2024.
+In December 2024, the series was renewed for a fourth and final season which is slated to premiere on November 24, 2025.

 Premise

 The series follows Will Smith's complicated journey from the streets of West Philadelphia to the gated mansions of Bel-Air.
-It dives deep into racial tension, culture shock, and black excellence.
+It dives deep into racial tension, culture shock, and the elitist world of the black bourgeoisie.